 And don’t forget the design of your landing page!
 The best way to reinforce the desired action of the campaign is through a landing page.
 Landing pages and marketing strategies go hand-in-hand seamlessly.
 Get your comprehensive landing page guide here.

 Your marketing campaign has a single desired goal, and your landing page has one single call to action.
-If your marketing campaign and landing page have the same goal, you instantly have aligned reinforcement!
+If your campaign and landing page have the same goal, you instantly have aligned reinforcement!
 Voila!

 The campaign pulls them in, while a gorgeously-designed landing page ignites your brand and encourages the visitor to take the next action.
 That’s where Leadpages come in.
-We make it super easy to deliver on your marketing campaign’s goal.
+We make it super easy to deliver on your marketing campaign plan goal.
 With our premade templates, you just need to customize the design and copy and you’re off!
 You can make your landing page perfectly match your marketing campaign, so they become a single unified message that starts hitting your target every time.

-Check out our landing page templates to get started driving your customers to massive action and taking your marketing campaigns to the next level!
+Check out our landing page templates to get started driving your customers to massive action and taking your campaigns to the next level!

 6. Create a time-bound schedule.